Settling the Robust Learnability of Mixtures of Gaussians: Abstract

 \section{Abstract}

 This work represents a natural coalescence of two important lines of work \--- learning mixtures of Gaussians and algorithmic robust statistics.
-In particular we give the first provably robust algorithm for learning mixtures of any constant number of Gaussians.
-We require only mild assumptions on the mixing weights (bounded fractionality) and that the total variation distance between components is bounded away from zero.
-At the heart of our algorithm is a new method for proving dimension-independent polynomial identifiability through applying a carefully chosen sequence of differential operations to certain generating functions that not only encode the parameters we would like to learn but also the system of polynomial equations we would like to solve.
+In particular, we give the first provably robust algorithm for learning mixtures of any constant number of Gaussians.
+We require only mild assumptions on the mixing weights and that the total variation distance between components is bounded away from zero.
+At the heart of our algorithm is a new method for proving a type of dimension-independent polynomial identifiability \--- which we call robust identifiability \--- through applying a carefully chosen sequence of differential operations to certain generating functions that not only encode the parameters we would like to learn but also the system of polynomial equations we would like to solve.
 We show how the symbolic identities we derive can be directly used to analyze a natural sum-of-squares relaxation.